a-team-fr/QtQML-BaaS/README.md

  |                  The root folder contains the project file, the license
  |                  information, and this file (release notes).
  |
- |- doc             Contains documentation on the project in general.
+ |- doc             Contains documentation on the project in general (not yet actually).
  |
  |- examples        Contains a set of example applications that utilise the
- |                  plug-in.
+ |                  plug-in.(only one sample for now)
  |
  |- plugin          Root folder of the plug-in implementation.
  |  |